Part of the complete guide to understanding addiction

 Abuse, overdose, and fatality depend on the type of hallucinogen the person uses.
 When using LSD, for example, there isn’t necessarily a concern for addictive side effects, but the user will quickly build a tolerance and the need to take higher doses the more they use it.

-PCP, on the other hand, has been known to lead to addiction as well as overdose.
+PCP, on the other hand, is known to lead to addiction and overdose.
 Dissociative hallucinogens, in general, are at higher risk of causing seizures, coma, and even death.

-The main concern with hallucinogens is that they alter the brain’s perception of reality, which can potentially lead to the person doing things they wouldn’t normally do.
-They could end up in a dangerous and even life-threatening situation.
+The main concern with hallucinogens is that they alter the brain’s perception of reality, which can potentially lead to a person doing things they wouldn’t normally do.
+They could end up in dangerous and even life-threatening situations.

 Hallucinogenic Drugs – Better Safe Than Sorry

 Hallucinogens are some of the most intense drugs out there, and while they are now approved for use in “breakthrough therapy,” they should never be used without the guidance of a professional.
-The risks are just too dangerous, especially with dissociative hallucinogens.
-This category of drugs has clearly been in human history since the dawn of time, but there is still so much unknown about them.
-If you feel you could potentially benefit from a hallucinogenic experience, you are highly encouraged to first converse with a trusted professional on the matter rather than going to the streets and self-medicating.
+The risks are too dangerous, especially with dissociative hallucinogens.
+This category of drugs has existed in human history since the dawn of time, but there is still so much unknown about them.
+If you feel you could potentially benefit from a hallucinogenic experience and want to better understand what are hallucinogens and their role in therapy, you are highly encouraged to first converse with a trusted professional on the matter rather than going to the streets and self-medicating.